Editor's note: This article contains graphic language.

 "He’s probably going to be getting probation, with counseling and other restrictions for his supervision period," Elizabeth Pitts, a prosecutor in the Chester County District Attorney's office, said.

-The crimes occurred while Lewis was working as a counselor at Horseshoe Scout Reservation in Nottingham.
+The crimes occurred while in Nottingham.
 He faced two sets of charges, each related to a young camper.
 Both victims were roughly 11 years old at the time of the crimes.
 According to the court documents, Lewis, on separate occasions, isolated each of the boys and asked to see his genitalia:

 When they were alone, the defendant then told the victim that he had a cousin that was the approximate age of the victim and that relative was concerned about the size of his penis.
 The defendant asked the victim to show the defendant his penis so he (the defendant) could measure and compare it to his concerned cousin's penis.